 Considerations for Business Lines of Credit

-- You might need to pay an origination fee for the lender to process your application.
+• There may be an origination fee for the lender to process your application.

 Business Line of Credit Requirements and How to Apply